rocjay1/rm-analyzer-local/README.md

 # rm_analyzer_local

-A small Python utility that generates a summary email from a Rocket Money (formerly 'Truebill') transactions CSV export to help two people split shared expenses.
+Tools for generating a summary email from a Rocket Money (formerly "Truebill") transactions CSV export so two people can split shared expenses.
+The project now includes a cloud-native Azure implementation in addition to the original local CLI.

-## Status / Disclaimer

-This codebase is no longer in active use or maintained.
-Use at your own risk.

-Note: The original project used GitLab for CI/CD.
-That GitLab CI/CD pipeline is not functional after the repository was moved/pushed to GitHub.

-## Quick facts
+## Cloud-native architecture

-- Languages: Python 3
-- Purpose: Parse a Rocket Money transactions CSV, categorize shared items, and produce a summary email.
-- Distribution: A Windows executable was produced with PyInstaller in the original CI pipeline.
+- **Uploader Web App (App Service + Flask)** – Authenticated via Azure AD and limited to trusted users.
+- **Blob Storage** – Stores uploaded transaction exports and triggers analysis workflows.
+- **Azure Function** – Parses the CSV, reuses the summarization logic, and sends HTML summaries with Azure Communication Services Email.
+- **Terraform** – End-to-end infrastructure as code in `infra/terraform`.

+See `docs/architecture.md` for the full design overview, required configuration, and deployment notes.

+### Deploying to Azure

+1. Populate the Terraform variables (AAD credentials, allowed user emails, Azure Communication Services secrets, and `config_json`).
+2. `terraform init && terraform apply` inside `infra/terraform`.
+3. Zip-deploy `src/webapp` to the created App Service (`az webapp deploy ...`).
+4. Publish the Function App by deploying `src/function_app` (including the `rm_analyzer_local` package).
+5. Upload a CSV through the web app and verify the summary email arrives.

+## Legacy local CLI

+The original CLI remains available for local execution and testing.

+### Installation

+Clone the repository and install runtime dependencies (if using the source):

 ## Installation